Our children’s illustration critique group has been convening since 2006.

 Ruthie studied creative writing in college and abroad in Urbino, Italy, which led her to Milan to teach English and paint for several years.
 Her first job after moving back to New York was at an independent children’s bookstore.
 There, the staff of fellow creatives and garden of books filled her with inspiration.
 She is now living in Brooklyn wishing she had a pet and talking to everyone else’s on the street.
 You can see more of her work at ruthielafond.com.

-Robin is an illustrator and art director who specializes in designing and developing products for children and their parents.
-A former art director at the award-winning Martha Stewart Kids magazine, Robin has gone on to design a line of modern posters for children’s rooms and Paper Town Friends, an iPhone app for kids.
-Robin lives in Brooklyn with her husband and her daughter.
+Robin is an illustrator and creative director who specializes in creating products for children and their parents.
+She lives in Brooklyn with her husband and their daughter.
 You can see more of her work at robinrosenthal.com.

 Liz is an illustrator and writer, and is a former children’s book reviewer for Junior Library Guild.
 After many years in Manhattan and one in Germany, she set up shop in Ditmas Park, Brooklyn, where she shares a studio with Tilly the mullet dog.
 You can see her work at lizstarin.com.